 Yum, right?
 Two hours to get what looks like a hunk of taco meat with almonds in it.
 But this isn’t about presentation.
 You’re all dying to know, how did it taste?

 Well, disappointingly, it wasn’t totally awful.
 It was definitely under-seasoned.
-You could double or quadruple the amount of spices and they’d still be struggling to make it through the overpowering flavor of canned tomatoes.
-It wasn’t an unappealing flavor, but it was mostly bland, a true relic from the days before America discovered “seasoning” and “flavor.”
+You could double or quadruple the amount of spices and they’d still be struggling to make it through the overpowering presence of canned tomatoes.
+It wasn’t unappealing, just bland, a true relic from the days before America discovered “seasoning” and “flavor.”

-On the plus side, the meat had basically disappeared, dissolving into the sauce, which gave everything a nice texture.
+Interestingly the meat basically disappeared, dissolving into the sauce, which gave everything a nice texture.
 A nice texture that was undercut the first time you bit into a juicy rehydrated raisin or an oddly firm sliver of almond.
 I expect they, too, might have disintegrated with a longer cooking time.
 Live and learn..

 Would I make this again?
 Hell no. It was a lot of work for very little effort, and in the time I could straighten out the problems with this recipe I could probably come up with a better recipe from scratch.
 But don’t let that stop you from trying it out yourself.